Dividend Raised, Beat On FFO, Strong Growth From 5% Yielding REIT

 “Amazon Web Services (AWS) announced that the following customers are going all-in on AWS: Toyota Racing Development, one of the most accomplished and acclaimed engineering companies in motorsports; and Randstad, a leading global HR services company.
 GRAIL, a life sciences company whose mission is early cancer detection, Hulu, and FICO all selected AWS as their cloud provider.
 AWS was also named the preferred cloud provider for General Electric (GE) as it undergoes one of the largest and most important digital transformations in its history.”

 The J.C.
 Penney (JCP) impact was present as well.
 JCP slashed their outlook.
-In early trading shares were down 21%.
+In early trading, shares were down 21%.
 Their FQ3 (fiscal quarter 3) adjusted EPS to be a loss in the range of $.40 to $.45, which is more than twice the previously anticipated loss.

 My wife adds, “J.C.
 Penney, Macy’s (M), and Kohl’s (KSS) all have sales this weekend.
 I thought I might not have time for all of them, so I figured J.C.
 Penney comes last.”